-139. In addition to providing new build housing, it is important that the housing stock is of good quality.
+137. In addition to providing new build housing, it is important that the housing stock is of good quality.

-140. Generally, the housing stock is in good condition, as evidenced from the findings of the 2011 Census.
+138. Generally, the housing stock is in good condition, as evidenced from the findings of the 2011 Census.
 Major regeneration programmes in the 1980 and 1990s saw the replacement and refurbishment of some of the poor-quality housing stock with new, more modern housing, such as at the former 'White City' and 'Tarran Estate'.

-141. There are, however, some issues with the housing stock.
+139. There are, however, some issues with the housing stock.
 As identified earlier, many homes are relatively under occupied.
 Elderly households occupying large family housing, for example, is an issue locally and nationally.

-142. A particular concern is some of the private rented properties.
+140. A particular concern is some of the private rented properties.
 Reflecting the national and local trend, Maltby has seen a massive and above-average expansion in its stock of private rented properties.
-At the time of the 2021 Census, 23% of properties were in the private rented sector.
-This is a rate that is above the national average (19%), and half as high again than the Rotherham average (15%).
+At the time of the 2011 Census, 13.3% of properties were in the private rented sector.
+This is a rate that, while below the national average (15.4%), is above the Rotherham average (10.3%).

-143. The vast majority of private rented properties are not an issue as they are in good condition, well-managed and make an important contribution to local housing choice.
+141. The vast majority of private rented properties are not an issue as they are in good condition, well-managed and make an important contribution to local housing choice.
 However, there is a concern with some of the private rented stock.
 It is often in poorer condition than other forms of housing and there have been concerns about noise and anti-social behaviour with some of the tenants.
 In addition, properties being deliberately left vacant is a problem.